-The Environmental Protection Agency provides in-depth regulations within the HVAC industry.
+The Environmental Protection Agency provides substantial regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test will be specific to the products the technician works with and administered by an approved organization.

 The Benefits of Certified HVAC Technicians